-McDonald's Salads Are Being Investigated After Over 100 People Became Ill From A Parasite
+McDonald's Salads Are Under Investigation After A Parasite Affected Over 100 People

 In some disconcerting news out of the Midwest, McDonald's salads are being investigated after over 100 people in Illinois and Iowa became ill due to a parasite, Cyclospora, that may be linked to the salads.
 As People reports, the intestinal illness is called Cyclosporiasis and symptoms include diarrhea, fatigue, and nausea.
 The illness is spread via contaminated food and water.
 Bustle reached out to McDonald's, and will update this post upon response.